mod-san/tweet-shenmue3-funds/README.md

 * ACCESS_TOKEN
 * ACCESS_TOKEN_SECRET

+To run the script locally, you can use [dotenv](https://github.com/bkeepers/dotenv) to create a .env and set your own values for these environment variables.
 On Heroku, you can set those in the settings.